 \section{Conclusion}

-Strictly serializable datastores are advocated for simplifying application development and reducing consistency anomalies.
-This paper presents \sstx, a new design that provides strict serializability with minimal overhead by leveraging natural consistency in datacenter workloads. \sstx{} identifies \inversion{}, a fundamental correctness pitfall into which several existing works have fallen. \sstx significantly outperforms existing strictly serializable techniques and closely matches the performance of serializable systems.
+Strictly serializable datastores are advocated by recent work because they greatly simplify application development.
+This paper presents \sstx, a new design that provides strict serializability with minimal overhead by leveraging natural consistency in datacenter workloads. \sstx{} identifies and overcomes timestamp inversion, a fundamental correctness pitfall in timestamp-based concurrency control techniques. \sstx significantly outperforms existing strictly serializable techniques and closely matches the performance of serializable systems.